 Also, singing makes the environnent react which I thought was a great touch and the signing sound is also projected to the controller speaker which, once again, was an incredible use of the DualShock 4.
 The sound is initially really loud however and there isn’t an option to lower the volume of the controller in the game, so the only way is to lower it from the PS4 system menu outside of the game, which won’t be easy to find for newcomers.

 I’ve had only one issue in Wandersong, and it was with my save game.
 At one point I woke my PlayStation 4 from Sleep Mode (like I always do), but the game told me that my savegame had been corrupted.
 I think that when I put my PS4 into sleep mode the game might have been in the process of an auto-save and this might have corrupted the data.
 This is a real problem because the game auto-saves a few times per minute, so there is a real risk that since it happened to me, it will definitively happen to other players out there.
 Hopefully something can be patched so it creates periodical backups of the main save when a chapter is completed for example.
+Edit: A patch has been released a few days later this publication which included a fix to this save game issue.

 I loved playing through Wandersong and thought that everything in it was well designed and created with a lot of care, from the clever dialogue with the many NPC this game has to offer, the many different gameplay elements, the impressive art style and the great soundtrack, to the cleverness of some of the light puzzles that are scattered in the world.
 I definitively recommend you play this 10-12 hours release if you’re looking for something different and want to be entertained!